kirca97/WP_Video_Games/README.md

 ## Frontend startup
-To start the frontend application, please open a terminal and write **npm run start**
+To start the frontend application, please open a terminal and write **npm run start** <br/>
+The application is running on port 3000 and is connected with the backend with *axios*.